CircleCI-Archived/os-detect-orb/README.md

 ## Resources

-[CircleCI Orb Registry Page][reg-page] - The official registry page for this orb will include all versions, executors, commands, and have jobs described.
+[CircleCI Orb Registry Page][reg-page] - The official registry page for this orb will include all versions, executors, commands, and have described the jobs.
 [CircleCI Orb Docs](https://circleci.com/docs/2.0/orb-intro/#section=configuration) - Docs for using and creating CircleCI Orbs.